zevlee/passphraser/README.md

 ```

 ### Building on macOS
-1. Brew is needed to install PyGObject.
-[Get it from the brew website.](https://brew.sh)
+1. Homebrew is needed to install PyGObject.
+[Get it from the Homebrew website.](https://brew.sh)
 2. Clone this repository.
 ```
 git clone https://github.com/zevlee/passphraser.git